KeshavNayyar1/Exploring-the-Link-Between-Crime-Rates-Unemployment-and-Graduation-Rates-in-Maryland/README.md

 <img width="523" alt="Screenshot 2024-09-08 at 12 21 25 PM" src="https://github.com/user-attachments/assets/687dffb5-f604-49b9-9c1f-c1bf6a9daab6">

+This table displays a combination of graduation rates and unemployment rates for various counties in Maryland.
+The first column lists the counties, while the second column shows the graduation rate (as a percentage) for each county.
+The subsequent columns display the unemployment rates from 2020 to 2023.
+By combining these two datasets, you can analyze the potential relationships between the graduation rates and unemployment trends over the years for each county.
+For example, Baltimore City has a lower graduation rate (68.7%) and higher unemployment rates compared to counties like Montgomery, which has a higher graduation rate (90.3%) and lower unemployment rates.
+This combined data is useful for exploring the correlation between economic factors and educational outcomes across the region.

 <img width="891" alt="Screenshot 2024-09-08 at 12 22 10 PM" src="https://github.com/user-attachments/assets/1df9d447-1c2a-4504-ab3a-7bf4a48f56ff">